Last updated: 7 December 2023

 What personal information do we collect and hold?

-- the name of any company you are employed by or associated with;
+- name of any organisation you are employed by or associated with;

 - details of your assets and credit history;

-- your date of birth and driver’s licence number where required (for example, to comply with age restrictions or in order to verify your identity when you apply for credit terms); and
+- your date of birth and driver’s licence number where required (for example, to comply with age restrictions, or in order to verify your identity such as through “Know Your Customer” (KYC) and other due diligence checks under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act) when you apply for credit terms/financial accommodation with us).

 How do we collect your personal information?